 Problem/Issue

 This introduces a problem.
 How do you translate the model from XML Schema to some form of JSON, when XML Schema and JSON have similar, but definitely different, feature sets?
-This isn’t impossible.
-We do have a specification and other guidance for this translation, but the translation isn’t trivial and the results may not be as satisfying as possible.
+We have a specification and other guidance for this translation, but the translation isn’t trivial and the results may not be satisfying

 The situation is shown below, the dotted line representing the incomplete translation between these two technologies.